ovotech/gitoops/README.md

 > all paths lead to clouds

-GitOops is a tool that helps attackers and defenders identify lateral movement and privilege escalation opportunities in GitHub organizations by abusing CI/CD pipelines and GitHub access controls.
+GitOops is a tool that helps attackers and defenders identify lateral movement and privilege escalation paths in GitHub organizations by abusing CI/CD pipelines and GitHub access controls.

 It works by ingesting security-relevant information from your GitHub organization and your CI/CD systems into a Bolt-compatible graph database, allowing you the query attack paths with openCypher (Neo4j, AWS Neptune...)